Ofek-16

-Ofek-16, also known as Ofeq-16, is an Israeli electro-optical reconnaissance satellite.
+Ofek-16, also known as Ofeq-16, is an Israeli electro-optical reconnaissance satellite launched in July 2020.
 It is part of the Ofeq family, designed and built by Israel Aerospace Industries (IAI) for the Israeli Ministry of Defence.

 The Space Administration in the Ministry of Defence has led the development and production of the satellite and its launcher.
 IAI is the main contractor.
 Its Systems, Missiles and Space Group led the program, together with the MLM Division, which is responsible for the development of the launcher.
 Elbit Systems developed and produced the satellite's camera and payload.
 The launch engines were developed by Rafael and Tomer, a government-owned weapons technology company.

 Among other companies participating in the program are BAE Systems Rokar and Cielo Inertial Solutions, who provided navigation systems and for "satellite full autonomy".
 Israel Defence Forces officials, primarily from the Intelligence Corps and Air Force, have also been deeply involved in the satellite development process.